turingschool/second-shift/front_end/lesson-plans/class-1.md

 ## Introduction to JavaScript (25 min + 5 min break)

 For a long time, JavaScript could only be executed in the browser.
-Every programming language needs to be parsed and translated (compiled) to lower level languages so that they can be executed by the CPU.
-The thing that compiles JavaScript down to bytecode is called the JavaScript engine.
+Every programming language needs to be **parsed and translated** (compiled) to lower level languages so that they can be executed (read) by the CPU.
+The thing that compiles JavaScript down to bytecode is called the **JavaScript engine**.
 Every browser has a JavaScript engine - Chrome uses V8, Firefox uses SpiderMonkey, Safari uses Nitro.
 Even though the engines are different, they all perform the same task: they execute JavaScript code.

-In addition to a engine, there is also the runtime.
+In addition to a engine, there is also the **runtime**.
 A runtime is essentially a wrapper which provides some additional objects to interact with.
 In the browser, we can interact with the DOM, document object model, and the window object.
-These parts are not part of JavaScript itself but just enable interactivity.
+These parts are not part of JavaScript itself but enable interactivity between JavaScript and the native elements.
 For example, if you want to use JavaScript to make a website to be interactive, you need a way to access specific elements on your page and do something with them.

-In 2009, the Node.js project was initially released.
+In 2009, the **Node.js** project was initially released.
 It's a runtime which can be used outside of the browser, meaning that JavaScript could be used to write server side code!
 Node.js uses the V8 engine to execute JavaScript.
 The Node.js runtime provides some really cool functions you can use to interact with the computer.
 There is an `fs` module to access the filesystem, you can work with `buffers` and `streams` to perform async tasks, and the `crypto` module provides cryptographic capabilities.

 To get to the browser console, right click in the browser and select `Inspect element`.
 To get to the Node.js console, navigate to a terminal and enter the command `node` - make sure it's installed it if it doesn't work.